lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 of the full designation (without the 2011) with all characters after the eigth removed.
 The recommendation for now is to use the full designation and ignore the prefixed "2011".

+Relatedly, note that some objects which are purely simulated (and not clones of real objects) have designation formats that do not match real moving object designations (e.g., spaceships have prefix "ET").
+These are not issues and not mistakes, but also do not necessarily represent future designations of real LSST-detected moving objects.

 **Underestimated number of detections.**
 DP0.3 is known to underestimate the number of observations by up to 20 or 30%.
 This is a result of the combination of issues mentioned below.